Policies

 Returning Materials:

 • Return material to the circulation desk during library hours.
 After hours, return books to a library book drop when open.
 Refer to the lending library for information on returning non-book materials.
-Return interlibrary loan material to 133 Doe.
+Return interlibrary loan material to 133 Doe Library.

 • Return Receipts may be requested from a circulation desk for returned material.
 Materials damaged or incomplete should be brought immediately to the owning library circulation desk to discuss repair or replacement options that may be available.
 The Library does not keep a record of receipts issued.